 You probably admire someone in your life for the love they have for Jesus.
 You hear it in their voice, see it in their smile and feel it in their love for you.
 You know this person has communed with God—personally, intimately, regularly.
 You assume they have a vibrant and consistent prayer life, even though you’ve never seen their private prayers.
 And you wish your relationship with God was more like theirs.
+That kind of prayer for men is available to us all.

 It’s obviously no surprise that Jesus’ disciples experienced such closeness with him.
 Luke writes, “Now Jesus was praying in a certain place, and when he finished, one of his disciples said to him, ‘Lord, teach us to pray’” (Luke 11:1).
 We can safely assume that Jesus prayed with his disciples, probably regularly.
 They had heard him pray.
 Yet this was different.
 “Teach us to pray,” really meant, “Tell us what happens when you are alone with God.”
-What Jesus says in the next few verses are the boldest, and most important, words to take with us into prayer.
+What Jesus says in the next few verses are the boldest, and most important, prayer for men: the words to take with us into prayer.

 Pray then like this: